LeaVerou/lea.verou.me/blog/2024/awesome/index.md

 ---

 Folks, I have some exciting news to share.

-Today I start a new chapter in my career.
+Today I’m starting a new chapter in my career.
-After a decade in academia, [teaching](https://designftw.mit.edu) and doing research at MIT at the intersection of usability and programming language design, two weeks ago I wrapped up my [PhD at MIT](../../2014/02/im-going-to-mit/) [on usability & programming language design](https://phd.verou.me)
-(yes, I’m a Dr now!
-And [damn right I will](https://www.nytimes.com/2018/06/28/opinion/women-dont-back-down-online.html) — once it actually sinks in) and today I start my new role at [Font Awesome](https://fontawesome.com) as _Product Lead_.
+After [a decade at MIT](../../2014/02/im-going-to-mit/), [teaching](https://designftw.mit.edu) and doing research at the intersection of usability and programming language design, I wrapped up my [PhD](https://phd.verou.me) two weeks ago (yes, I’m a Dr now!
+And [damn right I will](https://www.nytimes.com/2018/06/28/opinion/women-dont-back-down-online.html) — once it actually sinks in) and today I start my new role as _Product Lead_ at [Font Awesome](https://fontawesome.com).

 I will be evaluating user needs and improving product design and usability across all company products, with an emphasis on [Web Awesome](https://www.kickstarter.com/projects/fontawesome/web-awesome),